uthpalaherath/uthpalaherath.github.io/_posts/2025-12-17-Running-LLMs-on-a-HPC-cluster.md

 ollama run llama4:scout
 ```

-Here we download and run the LLM model, [llama4:scout](https://ollama.com/library/llama4:scout), which as 109 billion parameters.
+Here we download and run the LLM model, [llama4:scout](https://ollama.com/library/llama4:scout), which has 109 billion parameters.
 With the `ollama` application, it starts a chat session once the download is complete.
 Chat away,  my friend ...

 You could use the `ollama` instance from the Apptainer container as well to achieve this with something like the following,